intact-portal/intact-portal-documentation/about/overview.md

 ## Help and support

-If you have questions about use of our IntAct or the Complex Portal then email us at [intact-help@ebi.ac.uk](mailto:intact-help@ebi.ac.uk)
+If you have questions please contact us about the use of our [IntAct](https://www.ebi.ac.uk/support/intact) or the [Complex Portal](https://www.ebi.ac.uk/support/complexportal).